“I go to nature to be soothed and healed, and to have my senses put in order.”

 In a time of climate emergency, the importance of being in and with nature is more critical than ever.
 Learning how to listen, observe and respond to our environment is a gift that is often taken for granted.
 Studies have also shown the positive impacts of being in nature.
 Just 20 minutes can lower cortisol levels and blood pressure rates– but the deeper question is– is it quality time?
 How are we engaging with, and in, nature?
 What is our responsibility to the land, and the more-than-human world?
 How do we engage with nature while also applying the principles of leaving no trace?

 Over the past 5 years, I’ve had the pleasure of being commissioned by a number of organizations including the Varley Art Gallery, Doris McCarthy Gallery, Jumblies Theatre, Markham Public Library and Scarborough Arts to lead outdoor nature poetry walks in community.
-I’ve also completed my certification as a Nature Connection Specialist (Forest Therapy Hub) and am currently training as a Forest Bathing Guide.

-Nature Poetry Walks can incorporate nature journaling, seated observations, flora and fauna identification, land art creation (using found materials) poetry writing and sensory explorations.
+Nature-Based Arts Workshops can incorporate nature journaling, seated observations, flora and fauna identification, land art creation (using found materials) poetry writing and sensory explorations.
 Walks are tailored to accessibility and community needs, themes and ideas organizations are exploring, and the unique environments around them.
-Interested in hosting a nature poetry walk for your community or group of friends?

 Testimonials